 The intention to revisit a destination is recognized as an important factor in evaluating the effectiveness of tourism activities at that destination1.
 However, research on the factors influencing tourists' intention to revisit after their trip is lacking and has not received sufficient attention from researchers.
 Tour guides have been evaluated as important personnel and representatives of a destination.
-Tour guides play a crucial role in shaping tourists' experiences and the image of the destination; among which, the tourism interpretation service provided by tour guides, as indicated by some recent qualitative studies, can have an impact on the destination image2-3.
+Tour guides play a crucial role in shaping tourists' experiences and the image of the destination; among these, the tourism interpretation service provided by tour guides, as indicated by some recent qualitative studies, can have an impact on the destination image2-3.
 The destination image is identified as a factor influencing the decision-making process of choosing a destination.
 If tourists leave a destination with positive images of that destination, their intention to revisit is believed to become stronger.
 Therefore, there is reason to believe that if tour guides provide a good interpretation service about the destination, tourists may form a positive and impressive image of the destination and have a stronger intention to revisit to that tourist destination.
 However, to date, the relationship between these factors has not received sufficient attention from researchers, especially quantitative studies.

 In recent years, Binh Dinh and Phu Yen have become emerging tourist destinations in Vietnam and Asia4-6.
 Becoming attractive tourist destinations contributes to the strong development of the tourism industry in particular and the local economy in general.
 In recent times, tourism in Binh Dinh has achieved significant achievements that have contributed significantly to the socio-economic development of the region and the overall tourism development of the country and Binh Dinh in particular.
 According to statistical results, the number of tourists visiting Binh Dinh province in 2018 was nearly 4.1 million visitors, of which nearly 327.5 thousand were international tourists, accounting for about 8%.
 In 2019, the number of tourists increased to 4.8 million visitors; of which international tourists were 484 thousand, accounting for 10%.
 The statistics also show that the total revenue from tourists in Binh Dinh is mainly from domestic tourists.
 According to information from the Binh Dinh Department of Tourism, the total number of tourists visiting tourist destinations throughout the province in the first 9 months of 2022 was 3.5 million visitors (an increase of 200.3% compared to the same period in 2021), of which domestic tourists accounted for 3.1 million visitors.
 Along with the increase in the number of tourists, the transformation of tourism in Binh Dinh is also marked by the economic value that tourism activities bring.
 Specifically, the revenue from tourism activities in Binh Dinh has seen a strong increase, with tourism revenue in September 2022 estimated at 1,416 billion VND, an increase of 140,879% compared to the same period in 2021.
-In total, in the first 9 months of 2022, the total revenue of Binh Dinh's tourism industry is estimated at about 11,578.8 billion VND, an increase of 617.3% compared to the same period in 2021.
+In total, in the first 9 months of 2022, the total revenue of Binh Dinh's tourism industry is estimated at 11,578.8 billion VND, an increase of 617.3% compared to the same period in 2021.